wxGlade/wxGlade/sphinx/tutorial.rst

 **In the next steps fill the remaining slots of the main sizer:**

-* insert a horizontal sizer with a label and a radio box into SLOT 2 |radio_box|
+* insert a two-slot horizontal sizer with a label and a radio box into SLOT 2 |radio_box|
 * place a horizontal line into SLOT 4 |static_line|
-* insert a horizontal sizer with two buttons into SLOT 6 |button|
+* insert a two-slot horizontal sizer with two buttons into SLOT 6 |button|
 * For the first button, select the checkbox *Properties* -> Widget -> Default. |br|
   This will make this button the default one, i.e. when the user hits Enter it will have the same effect as pressing this default button.